minhcuongphan/import-export-million-records-laravel/README.md

 ```

 This is a small project that I created for those who are looking for a sample source code
-which can help them to upload a csv file with millions of records.
+which can help them to import and export a large csv file with millions of records.
 Please follow the guide that I wrote below to set the project up.
 Don't hesitate to ping me if you face any difficulty while installing the project.